Introduction

 We process this information to:

-• progress bursary applications and payments
+progress practice learning support grant payments and bursary applications and payments

-• carry out our statutory function to allocate public funds appropriately
+carry out our statutory function to allocate public funds appropriately

-• communicate with you including distribution of e newsletter, surveys, consultations and other items of interest.
+engage with you including distribution of e newsletter, surveys, consultations and other items of interest.

 Social work students